 Brands are not humans but customers are.
 In order to sell, get more conversions, increase engagement and build brand loyalty, it’s importantto first build a relationship with customers.
 Similar to relationships with new friends, brands need to build a rapportand establish trust in order for the customer relationship to flourish.

 Humanizing your brand and adding a level of personalization will help customers connect.
 All of your marketing efforts and website messaging should be crafted in a way that establishes a connection with your audience.
 Without it you could be perceivedas a cold, faceless entitythat spawns customer indifference instead of loyalty.

 Here are some helpful tips for how to start making your brand’s voice more real:

 In other words, start with creating good company culture.
 Your CEO(s) and upper management have the potential to spread that culture like wildfire throughout your company, allowing your team to be the true advocates you want them to be.

 Then, post about it!
-If your company did a 5K, post a photo on Facebook of employees happily crossing the finish line.
-Then make it the cover photo.
+If your company did a 5K, post a photo on Instagram of employees happily crossing the finish line.
 If your business’s office is festively decorated according to your brand’s colors and theme, post a video tour of it on your website.
-Or, if your team has recently completed a certification or won an award, talk about it on Google+.
+Or, if your team has recently completed a certification or won an award, talk about it on LinkedIn.